Flood control

 - Keep your emergency kit close at hand, in a portable container such as a duffle bag, backpack, or suitcase with wheels

-- If you are asked to evacuate take your emergency kit with you, follow routes specified by officials and make arrangements for pets.
+- If you are asked to evacuate take your emergency kit with you, follow routes specified by officials and make arrangements for pets

 - Check on others in your neighbourhood who may be more vulnerable and need extra help or support

-- Monitor your local radio and television stations for updated news and weather information.
+- Monitor your local radio and television stations for updated news and weather information

-City information: call 3-1-1
+City information: contact 3-1-1

-For Life Threatening Emergencies: call 9-1-1
+For life threatening emergencies: call 9-1-1

-Ravines and Escarpments
+Ravines and escarpments

 If you live near ravines or escarpments, or if you are out in these types of areas, please be vigilant about any signs of instability and report any observed conditions to 3-1-1.

-Roadway Drainage
+Roadway drainage

-Assist with roadway drainage by ensuring that catch basins and drains (grates close to the curb) near your home are open and free of snow and ice.
+Assist with roadway drainage by ensuring that catch basins (square grates close to the curb) near your home are open and free of snow, ice, leaves and debris.
 It’s normal for water to pool around a catch basin in wet weather.
-Roads are designed to drain based on the sewer capacity.
-Call 3-1-1 if you notice water building up on roads and the City will dispatch crews to investigate.
-Do not open sewer manhole covers (located near the middle of the street) to drain roadways as this will likely cause sewer back ups.
+Roads are designed to drain based on storm sewer capacity.
+Contact 3-1-1 if you notice water building up on roads for extended periods of time, and the City will dispatch crews to investigate.

-Rivers and Other Bodies of Water
+Rivers and other bodies of water

 If you live by a river or body of water with rising water levels, take appropriate safety measures.
 This includes clearing snow away from your foundation, sandbagging areas vulnerable to floods, and ensuring your sump pump is working properly.
-If you notice water levels rising around your home, please call 3-1-1.
+If you notice water levels rising around your home, contact 3-1-1.

-Wells and Septic Systems
+Wells and septic systems

 Water wells and septic systems should be graded to avoid ponding of water.
 In the event of flooding, the safety and operation of water wells and septic systems can be compromised.
 Learn about water wells and the importance of Flooding and Your Health and what to do if your well water becomes contaminated.
 Discover how to prevent contamination.